 For example, if an area of the ship was not kept tidy and you tripped over something and fell onto the hot surface of a boiler, your employer may be negligent.

 Inadequate safety training, poor maintenance of equipment and electrical systems, and lack of safety gear could also be considered negligence.

 What to Do if You Are Burned on the Job

 Burn injuries can require months of treatment and may cause lasting damage and disability.
-If you are a seaman and your employer is negligent in the accident that caused your burns, you may be able to use the Jones Act to seek compensation for medical expenses, lost wages, lost future earnings, and pain and suffering, including emotional suffering.
+You may be able to use the Jones Act to seek compensation for medical expenses, lost wages, lost future earnings, and pain and suffering.
 Your spouse may be entitled to loss of consortium benefits if your injuries are severe.
-To make sure you get what you are owed, work with a maritime lawyer.